 - Be extremely vigilant during hospitalizations.
 In many cases, when an older adult is hospitalized, doctors at the hospital will write prescriptions for new medications on top of those already prescribed.
 Add these new medicines to the senior’s list, run through the Drug Interactions Checker, and share with his or her primary care physician to decrease the possibility of problems.

-Additionally, Grace Home Care’s Topeka home care experts can help keep older adults healthy and safe in a variety of ways.
+Additionally, Grace Home Care’s experts in home and dementia care in Topeka can help keep older adults healthy and safe in a variety of ways.
 We can provide transportation and accompaniment for seniors to medical appointments and procedures, keep an up-to-date listing of medicines being taken, pick up prescription medications, provide medication reminders, prepare healthy meals, and so much more.
 Contact us at 785.286.CARE to get started on improving wellbeing for your senior loved one.